Travel to Norway

 Airfare is not included in trip costs.
 Detailed flight information and the contact information for our excellent flight ticketing agent is included in the trip materials we will send after you sign up; if you need help, she can help you arrange your flights.
 Please let us know if you would like us to book overnights in Oslo or extra nights in Longyearbyen.

-Scott and Sam know this arctic wilderness well and are eager to show you techniques for optimal photography in the arctic.
+Scott knows this arctic wilderness well and is eager to show you techniques for optimal photography in the arctic.
 We emphasize photography and wildlife behavior watching of Polar Bears and other arctic wildlife among the unique and beautiful landscapes of Svalbard.
 Our small group size gives us the flexibility to stay at a perfect photographic moment to capture world-class images or if not photographing, lose ourselves in watching wildlife behavior.
 If we discover an exceptionally rich photo subject or area, such as a Polar Bear with cubs, a Polar Bear hunting, a pod of Belugas, an exquisitely lit landscape, or any other interesting subject matter that intrigues us, we have the freedom to work that subject for two minutes, two hours, or two days, however long we like.

 Yes!
 While the emphasis is on photographing Arctic scenery and wildlife, maximum time in the field (we take full advantage of the long daylight hours in the Arctic summer!) on shore and Zodiac cruising also offers plenty of opportunities to simply observe wildlife and their behaviors.
 Our two leaders have backgrounds in biology paired with lots of experience in Polar Regions so have the knowledge to enhance your experience in Svalbard.